Electronic/fiber artwork by Phillip Stearns

 "It might not be what you think," was all he could say, especially since he had already decided he would have to murder Kay, his wife.
 Parents, typically, don't like to read murder stories to their children.
 Such stories can generate nightmares that pierce a parental sleep like an icepick scraping an old-fashioned chalkboard.

 As with most things Mac did, he had a plan.
-Like most plans that people have, it didn't turn out as planned.
+Like most plans people have, it didn't turn out as planned.
 Not at all, he would have said.
 No, sir.

-Some might have said the plan must not have been well-planned, but that would have been wrong.
+Some might have said the plan must not have been well-planned, but they would have been wrong.
 Mac was a methodical man, a thorough man, a detail man who loved precision and exactitude in all things.